WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 That match, a staple of recent pay-per-view cards, headlined a broadcast that provided fans the final hype for Sunday's Extreme Rules spectacular, including a Lumberjack match that pitted No. 1 contender to the SmackDown Women's Championship Asuka against James Ellsworth.

-Sin Cara finally got his hands on Andrade "Cien" Almas and Samoa Joe returned to action, battling Tye Dillinger to round out the night's festivities.
+Sin Cara finally got his hands on Andrade "Cien" Almas, and Samoa Joe returned to action, battling Tye Dillinger to round out the night's festivities.

 How did the top stars of the blue brand fare?
 What developments affected the final build for Sunday's WWE Network presentation?